rawls238/PlanOut.js/README.md

 ##Usage##
 -----

-Here is how you would use PlanOut.js with ES6:
+This is how you would use PlanOut.js in ES6 to create an experiment:

 ```javascript
 import PlanOut from 'planout';